shuyueW1991/realworld_Geometry_topological_similarity/README.md

                 database.db
             ...
         ```
+### note the image resize can be acomplished in hhttps://www.iloveimg.com
+### a more detailed record of running the code can be checked in <cmd_record.txt>.

 ## Deploy thie repository and install all the necessary.
 My remoter is operated on Ubuntu22.04, with Cuda version being 12.1.